Fwhiterabbit/game-quiz/README.md

  ##### Where you playting The Quiz Game.
  ![quiz3](https://github.com/Fwhiterabbit/game-quiz/assets/122694703/1d7cf819-5a4a-40cd-bafb-07862bc61430)

-# Features
+# Features (playable on)
   * Website and Game has media screen for small screens ( Mobile Phones)
   * Medium Size screen ( tablets )
   * Large Screen ( Laptops & Monitor )

 # Testing
-  * Game was tested on:
+### Game was tested on:
-- Google Chrome
+1. Google Chrome
-- Microsoft Edge
+2. Microsoft Edge
-- Mozzila Firefox
+3. Mozzila Firefox
+4. Mobile Device

+# Valiator Testing
+1. HTML code:
+- No errors with code were found throught official W3C validator.
+2. CSS code:
+- No errors with code were found throught official W3C validator.
+3. JavaScript code:
+- No errors with the code were found on JSHint, a JavaScript Code Quality Tool.

+# Credits
+- ChatGPT for making questions interesting and fun.
+- Internet for helping me built the game and explains how everything works.